… for truss structures#

 \(w_{\rm{B}}\left( B_{\rm{v}} \right) = \cfrac{3500}{EA} - \cfrac{140 B_{\rm{v}}}{3 EA} \left( \downarrow \right) \)

-Use your displacement constraints to solve for the statically indeterminate forces
+Use your deformation conditions to solve for the statically indeterminate forces

 Example